 What are the most common reasons for uneven cooling in a home?

 The most common reason for uneven cooling in a home is sun exposure.
-In the U.S., rooms facing toward the south get much more sun exposure.
+In the U.S., south-facing rooms get much more sun.
 This heats them more than the north side of the house.
-Other common reasons include an oversized AC unit and poor ductwork design.
+Other common culprits include an oversized AC unit and poor ductwork design.

 Article Update Log